Student accommodation in Cambridge

-From museums to art galleries, cinemas, theatres, parks, restaurants, and pubs, there’s a lot students can enjoy in Cambridge.
+From museums to art galleries, cinemas, theatres, parks, restaurants, and pubs, there’s a lot that students can enjoy in Cambridge.

-Cambridge is a place of continuous entertainment during the summer as you get the see the best of Cambridge from the river while traveling through the colleges on unusual flat-bottomed boats called "punts."
+Cambridge is a place of continuous entertainment during the summer as you get to see the best of Cambridge from the river while travelling through the colleges on unusual flat-bottomed boats called "punts."
 You’ll definitely want to try punting at some point.
 Cambridge is one of the most recognisable punting locations in the UK.
 There are more punts on Cambridge’s River Cam than on any other river in the region.